 Preparation

-Step 1 : The beans must be soaked overnight.
+Step 1 : The beans should be soaked overnight.

-Step 2 : The next day, they are put in a pot with half of the salt, the bay leaf, and one of the chilis.
+Step 2 : The next day, place them in a pot with half of the salt, bay leaf, and one chili pepper.

-Step 3 : Cover and cook until tender.
+Step 3 : Cover and cook until they are tender.

-Step 4 : They should be drained, and if the liquid does not reach a liter, add more water to complete it.
+Step 4 : Drain the beans and, if the liquid isn't enough to reach one liter, add more water until it does.

-Step 5 : In a skillet with hot oil, sauté the onion and chili.
+Step 5 : In a hot skillet with oil, sauté the onion and chili pepper.

-Step 6 : Then add half of the garlic, mashed with oregano and cumin previously toasted.
+Step 6 : Then add half of the garlic, crushed with previously toasted oregano and cumin.

-Step 7 : Add the beans and washed rice, along with the water from the beans and the rest of the salt.
+Step 7 : Add the cooked beans and washed rice, along with the bean cooking liquid and remaining salt.

-Step 8 : Let it cook over high heat until it boils, then simmer over medium heat until the rice is tender and separated.
+Step 8 : Cook over high heat until it boils, then reduce to medium and cook until the rice is soft and separate.

 Step 9 : Add the vinegar.

-Step 10 : Separately, brown the remaining garlic in lard until golden, remove them, and gradually add the fat to the rice, mixing well.
+Step 10 : Separately, fry the remaining garlic in lard until golden, remove and gradually add the fat to the rice, mixing well.

-Step 11 : If desired, pork trimmings can be used following the same procedure described in the recipe.
+Step 11 : If desired, pork scraps can be used following the same procedure described in the recipe.

-Step 12 : Some people differentiate between congrí and moros y cristianos by the type of bean used, red for the former and black for the latter, but follow the same preparation recipe for both dishes.
+Step 12 : Some people distinguish between Congrí (the rice and beans dish) using red beans for Moros and black beans for Cristianos, but both follow the same preparation method.